leweii/leweii.github.io/_posts/2019-04-09-spring-security-in-action.markdown

 ---
-publish: true
-layout: post
 title: "Spring Security In Action"
-date:   2019-04-09 23:31:07 +0800
+date:   2019-04-09
-tags: [JAVA, Spring-Security]
-categories: [java, blog]
+categories:
-author: Jakob He
+  - JAVA
+tags:
+  - JAVA
+  - Spring
 ---

 ### **What is Spring-Security?**
 Spring-Security is a highly customizable authentication and access-control framework for java applications.
 Especially for spring based applications.
 This is wildly used in Java developing field.